-'Health information' is information able to be linked to a living or deceased person about a person's physical, mental or psychological health; such information is generally only provided to the VBA by staff members or by persons subject to disciplinary inquiries.
+'Health information' is information able to be linked to a living or deceased person about a person's physical, mental, or psychological health; such information is generally only provided to the VBA by staff members or by persons subject to disciplinary inquiries.

 How we collect personal information

-We collect personal information when you:
+We collect personal information when you

-- submit a paper or online form (registration application, complaint, etc.)
+- submit a paper or online form

-- write to us
+- write or email us

 - investigate a complaint